 Instant Pot recipes are a staple around here, and this Lasagna Soup is a fool-proof recipe that even beginners can make in the Instant Pot.
 The soup packs all the amazing flavors of a hearty Italian lasagna and is especially delicious when topped with cheese.

 Ground beef is browned to perfection and after that cooked with Italian spices and sweet San Marzano tomatoes.
 Lasagna noodles are added uncooked to the pot, which makes this recipe even more easier.

-If you want to make this Instant Pot Lasagna Soup more delicious, serve it in oven-proof bowls, topped with mozzarella cheese and put them under the broiler for a few minutes for the cheese to brown!
+If you want to make this Pressure Cooker Lasagna Soup more delicious, serve it in oven-proof bowls, topped with mozzarella cheese and put them under the broiler for a few minutes for the cheese to brown!